Slow Cooker Chicken and Chickpea Stew

 - ½ teaspoon cinnamon

-- 3 pounds boneless, skinless chicken breasts or thighs, trimmed
+- 3 pounds boneless, skinless chicken breasts (or thighs)

 - 4 cups baby spinach